liutj9/ComPeer/Readme.md

 ## ComPeer: A Generative Conversational Agent for Proactive Peer Support

-The architecture of the agent in the submission of UIST' 2024: **ComPeer: A Generative Conversational Agent in Proactive Peer Support**.
+The architecture of the agent in the submission of UIST' 2024: **ComPeer: A Generative Conversational Agent for Proactive Peer Support**.

 ComPeer can learn about users from the dialogues, and plan the timing and content of proactive messages, to offer proactive peer support.